bvrigo/Smart-Tank/README.md

 ## Conclusion

 The Smart Tank managed to deliver a satisfactory performance while being easy to assemble.
-It serves as a great project to anyone who is seeking to get into embedded systems design, while creating something fun and fully customizable.
+It serves as a great project for anyone who is seeking to get into embedded systems design while creating something fun and fully customizable.
 In the future, we aim to include a reloading system, so the tank can shoot multiple ping pong balls, and a servo to turn the barrel around the horizontal axis.